Tampa Truck Accident Lawyers

 For the past decade, the Bulluck Law Group has fought for those injured in truck accidents with excellence.
 Our Tampa truck accident lawyers have a track record of excellence and have earned recognition, including a Lifetime Achievement award for America’s Top 100 Attorneys and membership in the Million Dollar Advocates Forum.

 According to the Florida Department of Highway Safety and Motor Vehicles, there were 2,497 crashes in 2016 involving trucks and other large commercial vehicles.
 Those crashes resulted in 659 injuries and 16 fatalities.
 Looking over data for the previous three years, these numbers are only continuing to rise.
+There are steps you can take to help your truck accident attorney win your case including collecting certain, specific and strategic types of evidence as well as submitting your claim on time, which your lawyer can help you do.
 If you’ve been injured in a truck accident, you need Tampa truck accident lawyers who will aggressively fight to get you the compensation you deserve.

 Common Causes of Truck Accidents